-2. Legislation – For them Spirituality is a key by doing a long list of do’s or don’t that’s not found in Scripture.
-It’s called legalist’s.
+2. Legislation – For them, Spirituality is a key by doing a long list of do’s or don’t that’s not found in Scripture.
+It’s called the legalist.
 Law was a preparation for them to find favor with God and man and to appear better.
-In the 1st Century we had people who dearly held unto these law’s and wanted to see how far others were living from it!
-They were called Pharisee’s.
-They were not only focused on the Law of Moses but also constructed a few of their own little law’s that dictated how to be acceptable to God.
+In the 1st Century, we had people who dearly held unto these laws and wanted to see how far others were living from it!
+They were called Pharisees.
+They were not only focused on the Law of Moses but also constructed a few of their own little laws that dictated how to be acceptable to God.
 They of cause never found it as well!

-There was others that also saw true Spirituality as:
+There were others that also saw true Spirituality as:

 Overview of the four groups:

 True Christian Spirituality is Christlikeness.
 It involves dying to self & dying to sin.
 It involves living by the Spirit & walking by the Spirit.
-A true Spirituality involves the fruit of the Spirit being produced in ones life.
-It is only rooted grounded in a personal relationship with Jesus Christ in ones heart.
+True Spirituality involves the fruit of the Spirit being produced in one’s life.
+It is only rooted grounded in a personal relationship with Jesus Christ in one’s heart.
 Spirituality is not found in an experience, but rather a person.